j6barajas/se_project_coffeeshop/README.md

 ## Plans for improvement

 A page with images of some of the menu items would add some personality to the site.
-Additionally, the form's functionality could be fully realized by creating a server.
+Additionally, the form's functionality could be fully realized by sending a confirmation email upon submission.